Keerthivasan-J-2001/Voting-Website/README.md

 # Voting-Website
-An online voting system where users can vote with their unique id
+An online voting system where users can vote with their unique id.
+The results can be viewed by the admin alone.